 Starting a brand new AdWords account?
-Check out my checklist for getting started.
-Your Google AdWords Tutorial!
+See out my checklist for getting started.
+Your Google AdWords Tutorial:

 Over the past year, I have launched loads of new Google paid search accounts.

 While the basic account structure and setup process have remained relatively consistent over the years, there have been a few recent changes that are well worth mentioning.